The theft of code by Microsoft Co-Pilot will be decided in court.

-Like the look of all those fun, text to image AI machines?
+Like the look of all those fun, text-to-image AI machines?
 Just remember they took a lot of images created by real, living artists to “train” the AI how to make a picture.
-Want to use one of those AI copy writing machines?
+Want to use one of those AI copywriting machines?
 Spare a thought for every writer who has had their work, probably without their knowledge, ground up and fed into the machine.

 I’m not Luddite.
 I’m not here to smash the looms.
 I’m fascinated by AI and believe it has huge potential.
 I’m just not keen on people taking stuff that doesn’t belong to them.
-Like I said, I’m an old hand.
+As I said, I’m an old hand.